Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 Then comes a following big climb in two parts of 28km long and 700 meters up.
 The first part is quite stressfull as it's now completely dark and this is the one road that has no shoulder but very busy traffic.
 Later the road splits up and I'm no longer on the main direction to Madrid, so the traffic clears up.
 I am however getting a little stressed as I just found out I can only check in until 22h, which is currently after my ETA.

 <span class="challenge-achieved" data-challenge="7" title="Oh no - road closure"></span>I keep going, and push hard into the beautiful descent where I can see the lights of Madrid in the distance.
 Once I reach El Escorial, I know I'm getting closer.
-I have a quick and close look at this monastery as the road was blocked and I had to cross over the plaza that's surrounding the complex.
+I have a quick look up close of this monastery as the road was blocked and I had to cross over the plaza that's surrounding the complex.
 But this also means that I still have to do the final climb up to the hospederia.

 {% include image.html zoomable=true img="2-madrid-view.jpg" alt="A panoramic night view of Madrid from a high vantage point, with city lights illuminating the urban landscape under a dark sky." caption="The lights of Madrid and El Escorial in the distance" %}

 I arrive at the base of the climb, which is also the entrance to the park at 21:09, which is a little earlier than I feared, but I'm not arrived yet.
 At this point I'm getting very anxious as I don't want to miss check-in time.
 I have to explain that I have a reservation to the guard, who doesn't really understand the spelling of my name or phone number (as I have no idea how to spell in Spanish).
-He does come out of his guard house and is a little letting me still do the climb up, which is still 5 kilometers and 300 meters of climbing, but I tell him I've already done 260 kilometers today, so I can handle this in 50 minutes.
+He does come out of his guard house and is a little apprehensive letting me still do the climb up, which is still 5 kilometers and 300 meters of climbing, but I tell him I've already done 260 kilometers today, so I can handle this in 50 minutes.
 In the end I do make it in time, arriving as probably the last guest of the day at 21:40.
 Phew!

 I'm staying at the Hospederia Santa Cruz, which is part of a very controversial place that requires some context.
 The Valle de Cuelgamuros is now a natural park, but it was originally built as a monument to the Spanish Civil War victory of Franco's forces.
 It includes a massive basilica (largest in the world, but cut in half to allow San Pietro in Vatican to stay the largest) and a huge cross (that one is the largest in the world, 120 meters) on top of the mountain, as well functioning as a gigantic mausoleum for the dictator Franco and José Antonio Primo de Rivera, the founder of the Falange party.